 --action-delayOverride actionDelay test script setting

---loop-countOverride the loopCount setting in the test script.
-This is normally overridden to 1 when running via the cli.
+--loop-countOverride the loopCount setting in the test script

 --strictCompile the script in strict mode.
 This can be helpful in diagnosing problems.